codealize/CherryFlowerJB-Beta-V5-Archive/README.md

 # Version that was archived: ch3rryflower - v1.3 beta 5

 # This archive is protected by the MIT license and GNU public distributor license.
-For more info, please read LICENSE.MD, thanks!
+For more info, please read LICENSE!